Is the AARP supplement a good decision?

 Which do you recommend Original Medicare or Medicare Advantage?

 We believe the Medicare Advantage plan will not save you money.
-The surprise of Medicare Advantage plans are the cost you pay for deductibles, copayments and coinsurance.
-You might experience up to $6700 in additional out of-pocket cost.
+The surprise of Medicare Advantage plans is the cost you pay for deductibles, copayments, and coinsurance.
+You might experience up to $6700 in additional out-of-pocket cost.